Amazon KDP AI-Generated Content Policy 2026: Full Disclosure Guide

 Quick Answer

-Amazon's AI disclosure policy has been in effect since late 2023, and it's become more strictly enforced in 2025 and 2026.
+Amazon's AI disclosure policy has been in effect since late 2023 and has become more strictly enforced through 2025 and 2026.
 Whether you use ChatGPT, Claude, Inkfluence AI, Jasper, or any other AI writing tool, you need to understand exactly what Amazon requires before you hit "Publish."
-This guide breaks down the policy in plain language so you don't get caught off guard.
+This guide breaks down the policy in plain language so you do not get caught off guard.

 Compliance stack for KDP authors